 Further development of DIALOG app for different platforms

-Following various dissemination meetings, many services expressed an interest in the DIALOG app being optimised for iPhone, which requires further development.
-This has been commissioned by the research team and the existing app will be compatible with iPhone later in 2015. iPhone users will be able to follow the link provided above in order to obtain the app.

-During these meetings, services also expressed an interest in the app being developed for the Android operating system, for both tablets and mobiles.
-This would allow services to consider many different hardware options other than Apple to deliver the DIALOG/DIALOG+ intervention, many of which may be considerably cheaper than Apple products.
-This has also been commissioned by the research team and will be made available on Android’s Play Store later in 2015.
+Following various dissemination meetings, many services expressed an interest in the DIALOG app being optimised for iPhone and for Android-compatible platforms, requiring further development.
+With the programme nearing completion, it was agreed that the remaining resources for development available to the team would be put towards the delivery of an Android version of the app.
+The Android operating system is the second-most popular operating system after Apple iOS, and allows services to consider many different hardware options other than Apple to deliver the DIALOG/DIALOG+ intervention, many of which are considerably cheaper than Apple products; furthermore, Android encompasses both phones and tablets.
+This greatly increases the flexibility of how the intervention can be delivered, maximising the potential uptake in the NHS.
+The Android version is available on Google’s Play Store as of 2016.

-Submission of DIALOG app to NHS library

-The DIALOG app has been accepted to ‘NHS Choices Health Apps Library’.
-The Health Apps Library is a new venture (launched in March 2013), aimed at people living in England who want to use apps to help manage their health, and health professionals who may want to recommend an app.
-This will help the DIALOG app to reach its targeted user base of patients and NHS professionals, and increase downloads of the app for use in clinical practice.
+As of 2016, DIALOG and DIALOG+ have also been programmed into RiO, the electronic records system at ELFT.
+Users of RiO in services outside of ELFT should contact ELFT’s IT department for guidance on how to implement DIALOG and DIALOG+ as part of RiO locally.

 DIALOG+ web-based training

-To facilitate training in DIALOG+ following the completion of the EPOSprogramme, we developed a web-based training module for DIALOG+.
-This self-directed training facilitates clinicians in learning how to operate the technology of DIALOG+ and the SFT approach to discussing problematic areas.
-The training will be hosted by ELFT on the Oracle Learning Management System.
-The training will be ‘SCORM’ compliant (Sharable Content Object Reference Model) as is standard for e-learning, meaning that there will be interoperability for services outside of ELFT seeking to adopt the DIALOG+ training module to their Learning Management System.
+To facilitate training in DIALOG+ in mental health services in the NHS, we developed a free web-based training module for DIALOG+ based on the training implemented as part of the EPOS trial.
+This self-directed training facilitates clinicians in learning how to operate the technology of DIALOG+ and the SFT approach to discussing problematic areas of a patient’s life and treatment.
+The training is hosted by ELFT on the Oracle Learning Management System.
+The training is ‘SCORM’ compliant (Sharable Content Object Reference Model) as is standard for e-learning, meaning that there is interoperability for services outside of ELFT seeking to adopt the DIALOG+ training module to their Learning Management System.
+Interested services should liaise with ELFT’s IT department in order to gain access to this training.

-DIALOG web site
+DIALOG+ web site

-We are currently developing a website specifically for DIALOG, which will go live later this year.
-This will provide ‘plain English’ information to people wanting to know more about DIALOG and DIALOG+, including what the interventions are and to whom they are relevant, research evidence on their effectiveness in improving patient outcomes, downloadable materials such as a technical user guide and the DIALOG+ manual, instructions for downloading the app, and information on accessing the training module on DIALOG+.
-In particular, the web site will be helpful in publicising the availability of the DIALOG app on iPhones and Android, once this is finalised.
+A website for DIALOG+ is available at dialogplusintervention.elft.nhs.uk.
+This provides ‘plain English’ information to people wanting to know more about DIALOG and DIALOG+, including what the interventions are and to whom they are relevant, research evidence on their effectiveness in improving patient outcomes, downloadable materials such as a technical user guide and the DIALOG+ manual, instructions for downloading the DIALOG apps, and information on accessing the training module on DIALOG+.

 ELFT responsibility for DIALOG

-The copyright of the DIALOG app is with ELFT.
+ELFT hold the copyright for the DIALOG app.
 The research team have agreed with ELFT that, subsequent to the end of the EPOS programme, ELFT will take responsibility for routine updates to the apps as and when required.

 Dissemination to participants